c4tk/c4tk/src/content/events/bangalore/2014/about.md

     <div class="6u">
       <section>
        <header>
-          <h3>Spiritual Justice</h3>
+          <h3>Spiritual Justice / Spiritual Formation</h3>
         </header>
         <p>Every person has the right to receive God’s Word and discover His unconditional love.
 Join creative and coding forces to develop technologies to reduce spiritual poverty.
-Create ways for children to learn the Word of God, bury it in their hearts and share it with their friends.
-Create works for prayer, evangelism, mentorship and other innovative means to spiritual formation. .
+Create technology to help believers transform their characters to be more like Christ, and their actions to conform to God’s will.
+Create works for prayer, evangelism, mentorship and other innovative means to spiritual formation.</p>
       </section>
     </div>
   </div>